ircv3/ircv3-specifications/extensions/chathistory.md

 #### `TARGETS`

 Unlike the other subcommands, `TARGETS` does not return message history.
-Instead, it lists channels and users with which the user has exchanged direct messages, ordered by the time of the latest message in the channel history or direct message conversation (i.e., sent from or to the other user).
+Instead, it lists channels the user has visible history in, together with users with which the user has exchanged direct messages, ordered by the time of the latest message in the channel history or direct message conversation (i.e. sent from or to the other user).
 This allows the client to discover missed direct message conversations with users it is not currently aware of.

     CHATHISTORY TARGETS <timestamp=YYYY-MM-DDThh:mm:ss.sssZ> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ> <limit>